Best Known For

 In 1990, Rose left CBS to serve as anchor of Personalities, which ended soon after Rose discovered the tabloid nature of the program.
 Nearly a year later, he approached PBS to produce an interview show of his own.
 Charlie Rose debuted in 1991, and was syndicated nationally in 1993.

 Every weekday from 11 p.m. to midnight on PBS, Rose engages America's best thinkers, writers, politicians, athletes, entertainers, business leaders, scientists and other newsmakers.
 His signature round oak table and black backdrop have become television icons to his legions of fans.
+In addition, Rose launched Charlie Rose Special Edition, which profiles such prominent entertainers as Meryl Streep and Garth Brooks, as well as week-long specials on science news like the Human Genome Project.

 profile name: Charlie Rose profile occupation: